Empirical validation of the polarization transition in a double-random field model of elections

 To estimate model parameters, we build a classification framework based on the proposed dynamics to predict race winners.
 Outside the hysteresis region, the winner is determined by the sign of total magnetization; within the hysteresis region, outcomes depend on incumbency when an incumbent is present.
 This scheme is illustrated in Fig.~\ref{fig:3}(a,b) and detailed in the Supplemental Material.

 We first consider the symmetric case $p \approx 0.5$.
 For $p=0.5$, the classification model predicts the same outcome for all $T \geq 1$: the higher-spending candidate wins (Fig.~\ref{fig:3}(a)).
 For $T<1$, a hysteresis region emerges (yellow) where incumbency dominates.
 This region centers near $h^{DEM}=h^{REP}$, with its shape depending on $T$ and $h_c$ (Fig.~\ref{fig:3}(b)).
 By fitting the empirical boundaries of this region, we infer $T$ and $h_c$.
-Optimal parameters are estimated by maximizing classification \emph{accuracy} over $T$ and $h_c$, yielding $T^*=0.922$ and $h^*=\$1.83M$ (Fig.~\ref{fig:3}(c)).
+Optimal parameters are estimated by maximizing classification \emph{accuracy} over $T$ and $h_c$, yielding $T^*=0.922$ and $h_c=\$1.83M$ (Fig.~\ref{fig:3}(c)).
 The figure highlights all closely contested races ($p=0.5 \pm 0.05$), marking cases where incumbents win despite lower spending (black-bordered dots).

-In the End Matter, we present a similar analysis for races with $p \approx 0.6$, i.e., Republican-leaning districts ($p=0.6 \pm 0.05$).
-Applied to this subset, the parameters shift slightly ($T=0.845$, $h^* \sim \$2M$), but the qualitative behavior --- hysteresis and emergence of polarization --- remains unchanged.
+In the End Matter, we present a similar analysis for races with $p \approx 0.6$, i.e., Republican-leaning races ($p=0.6 \pm 0.05$, Fig. \ref{fig:rep}) and $p \approx 0.4$, i.e., Democrat-leaning races ($p= 0.4 \pm 0.05$, Fig. \ref{fig:dem}).
+Applied to these two subsets, the parameters shift slightly ($T^*=0.845$ for Republican-leaning races, $T^*=0.865$ for Democrat-leaning races, $h_c \sim \$2M$), but the qualitative behavior --- hysteresis and emergence of polarization --- remains unchanged.

 Figure~\ref{fig:3}(d) shows classification accuracy as a function of temperature, with $h_c$ chosen at each $T$ to maximize accuracy.
 To test statistical significance against a baseline, we compare the optimal classifier to a null model without hysteresis ($T \geq 1$) using the McNemar test (see Supplemental Material).
 The inset shows the contingency table of correctly and incorrectly classified results for both models.